-Stephen Joseph McArdle is 2018 Artist in Association ar Droichead Arts Centre and is currently the singer and guitarist in contemporary Irish folk band KERN with Brendan McCreanor (uilleann pipes) and Barry Kieran (fiddle).
-The band has just released its debut album False Deceiver, produced by Trevor Hutchinson (Lúnasa, The Waterboys).
-It is a mix of songs and tunes from the band’s home County of Louth along with SJ’s songs and has already garnered plenty of national airplay in Ireland (including RTE Lyric FM and Radio 1), including live appearances on Newstalk’s Pat Kenny Show and Raidio na Gaeltachta.
-The album has also received some impressive reviews.
+Stephen Joseph McArdle is an Irish songwriter and musician, Artist in Association at Droichead Arts Centre and the singer and guitarist in contemporary Irish folk band KERN with Brendan McCreanor (uilleann pipes) and Barry Kieran (fiddle).
+The band has released two ciritically-accalimed albums, both produced by Trevor Hutchinson (Lúnasa, The Waterboys).
+Kern’s music is a mix of songs and tunes from the band’s home County of Louth along with SJ’s songs and the band has already garnered plenty of national airplay in Ireland (including RTE Lyric FM and Radio 1), including live appearances on Newstalk’s Pat Kenny Show and Raidio na Gaeltachta.
+The albums have also received some impressive reviews.

 More information on Kern is available here.